SeanTAllen/on-deny-capabilities/PITCHME.md

 ### Safety

-What makes for safety?

 note:

 actors are great for safety. in particular data-races

 ---

-### Data race
+### Data race freedom

-vs race condition

 note:

 how many folks know the difference between a data race and a race condition?

+---

+A data race happens when there are two memory accesses in a program where both:

+@ul[spaced]
+- target the same location
+- are performed concurrently by two threads
+- are not reads
+- are not synchronization operations
+@ulend

 ---